The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

-Functional role: Antigen incites the immune system, whereas the antibody produced in response to a specific antigen.
+Functional role: Antigen incites the immune system, whereas the antibody is produced in response to a specific antigen.

 In simple words, we can say that an antigen attacks the immune system and an antibody protects the immune system.